 In Montana, businesses must file an Annual Report each year by April 15.
-There is a $15 filing fee.
-The Montana Secretary of State encourages all businesses to file their Annual Report online.
-However, you can also download a pre-filled paper form to submit through the mail.
+There is a $20 filing fee.
+The Montana Annual Report must be submitted online via the Secretary of State website.

 Steps for Filing Your Montana Annual Report Online

 The Montana Secretary of State requires all businesses to file their Annual Reports online.
 Online filings are processed immediately, and confirmation is sent as soon as payment is processed.
 This ensures the fastest confirmation time.

 To get started, enter your Folder ID Number on the Secretary of State’s website.
 If you have forgotten or misplaced your Folder ID number, you can find it by doing a Business Entity Name Search.

 Once you’ve correctly entered your Folder ID Number, the system will automatically bring up your pre-filled Annual Report information from the previous year.
 You can make changes on this page, as well as add and delete information.

 If you are going to make a change to your Montana registered agent, you can do this here.
 To choose a commercial registered agent, simply select the agent from the drop-down list of commercial agents.

 When your information is updated, select Continue.

 The next step is verification.
 You will see the changes you have made alongside the original information.
 You can correct any mistakes by selecting Back and reentering the information.
 Once everything is verified, you must enter your name in the Submitter category, as well as your email address.
 Then select Submit.